HaleTom/reinforcement_learning_specialisation_notes/01-Fundamentals/notes/wk3.md

 # Week 3: Value Functions and Bellman Equations

+**See the bottom of document for textbook notes and $LaTeX$ formulae.**

 ## Value functions

-The action value of a state is the expected return if the agent selects a given action, and then follows policy.
+The action value of a state/action pair is the expected return if the agent selects a given action, and then follows policy.

 A value function summarises all possible futures by averaging over their returns.